-LDAP, Active Directory & Filetime Timestamp Converter
+LDAP, Active Directory & FILETIME Timestamp Converter

-There are at least 2 types of LDAP timestamps, an 18 digit timestamp and a timestamp that is based on a Year-Month-Day-format.
+There are at least 2 types of LDAP timestamps, an 18-digit timestamp and a timestamp that is based on a Year-Month-Day format.

-Convert 18-digit LDAP/FILETIME timestamps to human-readable date
+Convert 18-digit LDAP/FILETIME timestamp to human-readable date

-The 18-digit Active Directory timestamps, also named 'Windows NT time format', 'Win32 FILETIME or SYSTEMTIME' or NTFS file time.
+The 18-digit Active Directory timestamps, also named 'Windows NT time format', 'Windows FILETIME', 'Win32 FILETIME', 'SYSTEMTIME' or 'NTFS file time'.
 These are used in Microsoft Active Directory for pwdLastSet, accountExpires, LastLogon, LastLogonTimestamp, and LastPwdSet.
-The timestamp is the number of 100-nanosecond intervals (1 nanosecond = one billionth of a second) since Jan 1, 1601 UTC.
+The timestamp is the number of 100-nanosecond intervals since Jan 1, 1601 UTC (1 nanosecond = one billionth of a second).

-The current LDAP/Win32 FILETIME is 133766448630000000 or in scientific notation 13376644863e7
+The current LDAP/Win32 FILETIME is 134184165950000000 or in scientific notation 13418416595e7.

 Enter number in full or in scientific/exponential notation: